 This might sound nerdy but I find it necessary and intuitive to observe my computer performance and kill offending processes if any.
 The program’s launch time is the same as above ie., faster on Fedora (natively installed) and slower on Ubuntu (snap version).

-I've mentioned above that Ubuntu provides a tweaked version of the GNOME Desktop Environment (for long time Unity users migration ease).
-Unfortunately, Ubuntu developers have either forgotten or ignored to update the Help program since it's somewhat confusing to look at the documentation (getting started videos) and finding out the demonstration videos and the actual environment varies a tad-bit slightly.
+I’ve mentioned above that Ubuntu provides a tweaked version of the GNOME Desktop Environment (for long-time Unity users migration ease).
+Unfortunately, Ubuntu developers have either forgotten or ignored to update the Help program since it’s somewhat confusing to look at the documentation (getting started videos) and finding out the demonstration videos and the actual environment varies a tad-bit slightly.

 Ubuntu and Fedora are two popular Linux distros.
-Each has their own eye-candy features, so choosing between the two would be quite a challenge for newbies.
+Each has its own eye-candy features, so choosing between the two would be quite a challenge for newbies.
 I recommend trying both of them out so you can later find out which tools provided by the two Linux distro better suits you.